As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 • Squinting or holding the eyes shut

-Treatment for eye infections is usually a topical antibiotic solution in the form of eye drops.
+Treatment for these infections is usually a topical antibiotic solution in the form of eye drops.
 For conjunctivitis, the antibiotics may be oral.
 The prognosis with treatment is excellent.
-View more pictures of dog eye infections.

 4. Nuclear sclerosis